pavitranew/session-7-rest-ang/README.md

     weapon: String
 });

-mongoose.model('Pirate', PirateSchema);
+module.exports = mongoose.model('Pirate', PirateSchema);
 ```

 This schema makes sure we're getting and setting well-formed data to and from the Mongo collection.
 Our schema has three String properties which define a Pirate object.

 The last line creates the Pirate model object, with built in Mongo interfacing methods.
 We'll refer to this Pirate object in other files.

-Ensure that `require('./models/pirate');` is in server.js
+Ensure that `var pirateModels = require('./models/pirate.model');` is in server.js

-Update controllers/pirates.js to require Mongoose, so we can create an instance of our Pirate model to work with.
+Update `controllers/pirate.controllers.js` to require Mongoose, so we can create an instance of our Pirate model to work with.

 And update findAll() to query Mongo with the find() data model method.